Dec 13, 2023

 Method 1: 25X your annual expenses

 Carefully calculate how much your household spends each year.
-You can come up with a frugal budget, regular budget, and champagne budget.
+You can come up with a frugal budget, a regular budget, and a champagne budget.
 Now multiply your annual expense by 25X to come up with your retirement savings goal.

 Frugal budget: $35,000 X 25 = $875,000 = retirement savings goal